 For the first time since 2014, the second year under Andy Reid, the Chiefs are 0-2.
 That 2014 team scraped together a 9-7 finish but missed the postseason.

-Now, Mahomes and company find themselves in even more unfamiliar territory: a two-game skid where both losses came by a single possession.
+Mahomes and company are in even more unfamiliar territory: A two-game skid where both losses came by a single possession.
 Entering this season, Kansas City hadn’t dropped a one-score game since Week 16 of 2023 against the Raiders.

 Down 13-10 early in the fourth quarter, the Chiefs marched to the Eagles’ six-yard line.
-On second-and-goal, Mahomes fired to Kelce—only for the ball to glance off the tight end’s hands and into the arms of rookie safety Andrew Mukuba.
-Mukuba sprinted 41 yards the other way before rookie tackle Josh Simmons saved the touchdown with a desperate tackle.
+On second-and-goal, Mahomes fired to Kelce, only for the ball to glance off the tight end’s hands and into the arms of rookie Andrew Mukuba.
+The safety sprinted 41 yards the other way before rookie Josh Simmons saved the touchdown with a desperate tackle.

 Instead of taking the lead, Kansas City found itself on the wrong side of momentum once again.
-And now, with an 0-2 start and the Giants’ historical dominance (11–4 all-time) standing as a reminder of tough matchups ahead, Mahomes knows there’s little margin for error.
+And now, with the poor start to the season and the Giants’ historical dominance looming, along with other tough matchups down the road, Mahomes knows there’s little margin for error.